Strawberries during pregnancy: are there benefits?

 If your budget allows, focus on buying the “dirty dozen” list organic and saving money on the other produce.
 It’s wise to compare prices while at the store, you may be surprised that some organic options are the same price or even cheaper in some instances.

-- In a yogurt bowl
+- Fresh strawberries in a yogurt bowl

 - With whipped cream for a dessert

-- Blended in a smoothie
+- Blended in a smoothie to make strawberry smoothies

 - Dipped in chocolate